ETRI-Knowledge Sharing Plaform

 PNA chips for the detection of the genetic polymorphism of Cytochrome P450 2C19 (CYP2C19), a well-known enzyme related to the metabolism of therapeutic drugs, were electrically-interfaced with interdigitated nanogap electrodes (INEs).
 The average gap distance and effective length of the INEs were about ~70 nm and ~140 μm, respectively.
 Those INEs having the aspect ratio of about 2000, were prepared by the combination of the photolithography (for the formation of initial electrodes) and the surface-catalyzed chemical deposition (for the gap narrowing), without the e-beam lithography.
 The PNA probes for the detection of CYP2C19 were immobilized in the gap region of INEs via Schiff base formation.
 The I-V characteristics clearly showed a sharp increase in the conductance between the nanogap electrodes upon the PNA-DNA hybridization, followed by the adsoprtion of functionalized Au nanoparticles.
 Four different target DNAs for the diagnosis of CYP2C19 polymorphism were successfully detected and discriminated with the INE-based PNA chips. © 2012 American Scientific Publishers.

-Au nanoparticles(Au-NPs), Chemical deposition, Cytochrome P450, E-beam Lithography, Effective length, GAP region, Gap distance, I-V characteristic(Transport property), Initialization Vector(IV), Nano-gap electrode, PNA-DNA hybridization
+Au nanoparticles(Au-NPs), Chemical deposition, Cytochrome P450, E-beam lithography, Effective length, GAP region, Gap distance, Genetic polymorphism, I-V characteristics, Initialization Vector(IV), PNA-DNA hybridization